Christian Kirksey: 2016

-He started the Cleveland Browns' season-opener at the Philadelphia Eagles and recorded six combined tackles and sacked Carson Wentz during 29–10 loss.
+He started the Browns' season-opener at the Philadelphia Eagles and recorded six combined tackles and sacked Carson Wentz during 29–10 loss.
 On October 9, 2016, Kirksey collected a season-high 16 combined tackles in the Browns' 33–13 loss to the New England Patriots.
 During a Week 10 contest at the Baltimore Ravens, he made 13 combined tackles and deflected a pass as the Ravens routed the Browns 28–7.
-In Week 17, Kirksey recorded 12 combined tackles and sacked Ben Roethlisberger, for his third time in his career, during a 27–24 loss at the Pittsburgh Steelers.
+In Week 17, Kirksey recorded 12 combined tackles and sacked Roethlisberger, for his third time in his career, during a 27–24 loss at the Steelers.
 Kirksey had an impressive season in 2016 and led the Browns with 148 combined tackles (96 solo), 2.5 sacks, and three pass deflections in 16 games and 16 starts.

 2017

-On May 30, 2017, the Cleveland Browns signed Kirksey to a four-year, $38 million contract extension that includes $20 million guaranteed and a signing bonus of $6 million.
+On May 30, 2017, the Browns signed Kirksey to a four-year, $38 million contract extension that includes $20 million guaranteed and a signing bonus of $6 million.

-Former Cleveland Browns' defensive coordinator Ray Horton was fired after the 2016 season and replaced by Gregg Williams who switched the base defense from a 3-4 defense to a 4-3 defense.
+Former Browns' defensive coordinator Ray Horton was fired after the 2016 season and replaced by Gregg Williams who switched the base defense from a 3-4 defense to a 4-3 defense.
 Kirksey was moved from starting inside linebacker to starting weakside linebacker.

-During a Week 2 matchup at the Baltimore Ravens, Kirksey made nine combined tackles and sacked Joe Flacco as the Browns lost 24–10.
+During a Week 2 matchup at the Ravens, Kirksey made nine combined tackles and sacked Joe Flacco as the Browns lost 24–10.
 On October 22, 2017, he recorded a career-high 17 combined tackles during a 12–9 loss to the Tennessee Titans.
-On November 19, 2017, Kirksey collected 14 combined tackles and sacked Jacksonville Jaguars' quarterback Blake Bortles in a 19–7 loss.
+On November 19, 2017, Kirksey collected 14 combined tackles and sacked Jaguars quarterback Blake Bortles in a 19–7 loss.
 He finished the season with 136 combined tackles (86 solo), five pass deflections, and 3.5 sacks in 16 games and 16 starts.
 His 138 tackles finished second in the team, behind Joe Schobert's 144.
 Pro Football Focus gave Kirksey an overall grade of 59.6, ranking 52nd among all qualified linebackers in 2017.